What to Eat in Taman Sri Tebrau, Johor Bahru (新山大马花园)

-Many people go to KSL City Mall for shopping, movies and dining, and will usually stay inside the shopping mall.
+Many people go to KSL City Mall for shopping, movies and dining, and will usually stay inside the mall.
 Those who are willing to wander out of the mall will be rewarded with cheap and good local food right outside KSL City and around.

 If you intend to get to Taman Sri Tebrau directly from JB Sentral, see the "Getting There" section at the end of this post.